Here’s something a little bit different for this Sunday morning.

 Other than the escalating tension, the story is very much a “tragic mulatto” tale, as Georges is prevented from living life as a white man with his father and master, but also unable to make a life among black people in the area (despite finding their hidden cabin) due to the pain he has suffered and comes to a harsh end when he ultimately stands up for himself.

-Speaking of which, I can’t feel like the story would be dramatically improved by expanding on the hidden cabin of free black people.
+Speaking of which, I can’t help but feel like the story would be dramatically improved by expanding on the hidden cabin of free Black people.
 It would have been a welcome digression to see how they live or at least make them part of the story.
 As it stands, they seem to be introduced solely to drop off the child we had never heard of before, rendering the whole subplot irrelevant.

 The verdict?
 I’d call it a solid B. As mentioned, the story is extremely tense, at times giving a claustrophobic sense, taking the reader on a long ride without stopping for much exposition, once we get started.
 And the prose itself seems carefully chosen for both compatibility with English—there were only a couple of idioms that I needed to guess at—and for their rhythms, especially in parallel constructions.
 And as hard as it is to get through everything that happens, it should be hard to get through everything that happens, because the sort of degradation Georges witnesses happened all the time with very little resistance even by people outwardly opposed to slavery.

 Oh, and since it may be a useful data point for someone, it looks like $1,500—presumably United States currency, since Séjour was American and France doesn’t use dollars—in 1837 would be approximately equivalent to $40,000 today, using the effective Consumer Price Index as a guide.
 However, it’s worth pointing out that the buying power of the dollar was on the decline between the War of 1812 and the Civil War.
 So, if we assume that the story starts in 1813—Alfred pursues Laïsa extensively and then she spends over a year with him and is kicked out before she gives birth in secret, then Georges grows old enough to raise a two-year-old with Zélie, with three years passing after her death, but Georges isn’t twenty-five, yet—the modern equivalent to the asking price of Laïsa drops to $24,000.
 That is what was considered a shockingly high price for a human being, the same price as a Kia Optima.
 Some quick research suggests that slaves were often sold for around $400, or about a quarter of the prices we’re talking about.
-And yes, it does feel just as uncomfortable looking at these numbers as it should.
+And yes, it does feel just as uncomfortable looking at these numbers…and it should.

 Well, enough of my rambling.
 What do you think?